-Welcoming Trump to the UK has been a controversial subject.
-Debated in the House of Commons and Lords.
-The reality remains, opposing the US president’s visit is expedient, if you choose to ignore the facts.
+Welcoming Trump to the UK has been a controversial subject debated in the houses of Commons and Lords.
+But the reality remains: opposing the US president’s visit is expedient if you choose to ignore the facts.

-All manner of puerile and regressive ideas have been voiced by Spartist agigators, but Donald trump is the elected leader of the world’s most powerful democracy and coincidentally our closest ally.
-Voted into office by millions of Americans.
-And whatever your contention on their misconceptions; they remain overall, a good and kindly people with whom we are connected by ties of friendship and blood.
+All manner of puerile and regressive ideas have been voiced by Spartist agigators, but Donald Trump is the elected leader of the world’s most powerful democracy and coincidentally our closest ally, voted into office by millions of Americans.
+And whatever your contention on their misconceptions, Americans remain, overall, a good and kind people with whom we are connected by ties of friendship and blood.

-Whilst many of Trumps’ policies and ideas anger me, particularly in relation to climate change, immigration and women, resisting his visit to the UK risks the relationship we have with the world’s most powerful democracy and our national interest.
+Whilst many of Trumps’ policies and ideas anger me, particularly in relation to climate change, immigration and women; resisting his visit to the UK risks both the relationship we have with the world’s most powerful democracy and our best short-term, national interest.

 Our departure from the EU makes our future with Europe economically uncertain, so shouldn’t discussing this with our closest ally be of the utmost importance?
-Furthermore, improving our relationship with the US will only serve to strengthen our global bargaining power and influence in future and for any suggestions to be taken seriously.
+Furthermore, improving our relationship with the US will only serve to strengthen our global bargaining power and influence in the future.

-In 2003 Putin indulged in the banquets and displays of grandeur in Buckingham Palace during his state visit.
-Only 3 years earlier in February 2000 the international community condemned Russia’s involvement in the Chechnya Crisis; during which time Putin was Director of Russia’s Federal Security Service and a few months later went on to win presidency.
+In 2003, Putin indulged in the banquets and displays of grandeur in Buckingham Palace during his state visit.
+Only 3 years earlier, in February 2000, the international community condemned Russia’s involvement in the Chechnya Crisis; during which time Putin was Director of Russia’s Federal Security Service.
+Come May, he won the presidency.
 Amid mild protest, he followed through with the diplomatic mission.
-These are two of many questionable examples where state visits in the past have been granted, so why should Trump be disallowed?
+These are two of many questionable examples where state visits in the past have been granted.
+So why should Trump be disallowed?

 This week the UK rolls the red carpet for Saudi Crown Prince, Mohammed bin Salman.
 He will not only be greeted by the Queen, members of the Royal Family and Theresa May, but protesters too.
 The humanitarian crisis in Yemen has pulled campaigners together in Downing Street to challenge Saudi Arabia’s involvement and to suspend arms sales.